-A sign of changing times perhaps is the relative ease with which PPS7 consent was granted for High House, Aslackby.
-This contemporary country mansion will occupy a commanding position overlooking the rolling countryside of the Vale of Belvoir.
+A sign of changing times perhaps was acheiving a PPS7 consent, granted in Lincolnshire.
+This contemporary country mansion would occupy a commanding position overlooking the rolling countryside of the Vale of Belvoir.
 Not somewhere you would expect to obtain planning permission without a public enquiry.

-The house is only the second nationally to be approved under PPS7 without the need for a public enquiry which would have major additional time and financial implications for the owner.
+The house was only the second nationally to be approved under PPS7 without the need for a public enquiry, which would had major additional time and financial implications for the owner.

-PPS7 permits houses of exceptional merit and contemporary architecture to be built in areas not normally designated for development.
-The Planning Policy Statement outlines a number of detailed requirements for buildings in rural areas including use of environmentally friendly resources, materials, overall sustainability and enhancement of the local environment.
+PPS7 permitted houses of exceptional merit and contemporary architecture to be built in areas not normally designated for development.
+The Planning Policy Statement outlined a number of detailed requirements for buildings in rural areas including use of environmentally friendly resources, materials, overall sustainability and enhancement of the local environment.

-The house, High Park near Aslackby, is now set to become an exemplar of modern architecture, setting new standards for house-builders around the UK.
-The 1700m² eco-engineered home will bring together an extensive range of innovative design and construction techniques and materials for the first time.
+The house was set to become an exemplar of modern architecture, setting new standards for house-builders around the UK.
+The 1700m² eco-engineered home would bring together an extensive range of innovative design and construction techniques and materials for the first time.

-The concept started four years ago as a dream in the minds of the Cooke family who own the 562 acre High Park farm.
-The project co-ordinator Nick Woolley, is widely considered a national authority on PPS7 and planning policy.
-He sat on one of John Gummer’s (now Lord Deben) advisory panels when details of PPG7 (the fore-runner of PPS7) were finalised fourteen years ago.
+The concept started four years earlier as a dream of the owning family.
+The project co-ordinator Nick Woolley, was and is widely considered a national authority on PPS7 and planning policy.
+He sat on one of John Gummer’s (now Lord Deben) advisory panels when details of PPG7 (the fore-runner of PPS7) were finalised fourteen years before.

 OPUN, in their report concluded that: